laravel/docs/blade.md

 <a name="extending-a-layout"></a>
 ### Extending A Layout

 When defining a child page, you may use the Blade `@extends` directive to specify which layout the child page should "inherit".
-Views which `@extend` a Blade layout may inject content into the layout's sections using `@section` directives.
+Views which `@extends` a Blade layout may inject content into the layout's sections using `@section` directives.
 Remember, as seen in the example above, the contents of these sections will be displayed in the layout using `@yield`:

 	<!-- Stored in resources/views/layouts/child.blade.php -->